Sponsorships Elephants

 Our godchild Karisa for K.P.

 Karisa was born in October 2014.
-He was around 2 years old when he was found next to his mother.
+He was around 2 years old when he was found next to his dead mother.
 The mother was fatally injured by gunshot wounds from poachers.
-Karisa remained brave and protected his mother until her death.
 Today he is part of an elephant family in the wild.

 + More